 • Make sure the door is locked when you leave.
 Work to make the lab as secure as possible.
 We don't want to lose any equipment or material.

 Much of the documentation you will need is electronic, and can be accessed via the Web.
 Some manuals are only available in print, and live in the lab.
 You will be assigned readings in them, and of course you are welcome to use them for reference.
 Reading assignments in printed manuals must be done in the lab.
 You may not remove any printed manual from the room.

 Make sure all of your computer files are stored in your personal folder on the computer, and also backed up to a portable or thumb drive.
 Do not leave files on the Mac Desktop.
 Assignments must be left in the designated folder on the computers.

 Consulting and office hours

-The teaching assistant for the class is Tom Cahill.
+The teaching assistant for the class is Nate Harada.
 His contact information is above.
 You can contact him at any time (within reason) for help in the lab.

 Jan 20 (Mon) no class